-Compliance with existing and proposed climate change laws and regulations, could adversely affect our performance.
+Compliance with existing and proposed climate change laws and regulations could adversely affect our performance.

 Under current European Union legislation, all industrial sites are subject to cap-and-trade programs, by which every facility with carbon emissions is required to purchase in the market emission rights for volumes of emission that exceed a certain allocated level.
-So far, and until 2020, the allocated level of emissions is such that the potential requirements of emissions rights purchases will have a limited impact on our business.
-After 2020, however, new regulations may require significant purchases of emissions rights in the market.
+So far, and until 2020, the allocated level of emissions is sufficient for our business such that any of emissions rights purchases will have a limited impact on our business.
+After 2020, however, new regulations reducing the allocation of free allowances may require us to make significant purchases of emissions rights in the market.
 Also, certain Canadian provinces have implemented cap-and-trade programs.
-As a result, our facilities in Canada and in the European Union may be required to purchase emission credits in the future (85% of the cost of which may be exempted in the European Union).
+As a result, our facilities in Canada and in the European Union may be required to purchase emission credits in the future.
 The requirement to purchase emissions rights in the market could result in material increased compliance costs, additional operating restrictions for our business, and an increase in the cost of the products we produce, which could have a material adverse effect on our financial position, results of operations, and liquidity.

-In other jurisdictions, including the United States and South Africa, some of the proposals for climate change legislation would require businesses that emit greenhouse gases to buy emission credits from the government, other businesses or through an auction process.
-While no such requirements applicable to our business have yet been adopted, if any such program were adopted in the future, we may be required to purchase emission credits for greenhouse gas emissions resulting from our operations.
-Although it is not possible at this time to predict what, if any, climate change laws or regulations will be adopted, any new restrictions on greenhouse gas emissions, including a cap-and-trade program or an emissions tax, could result in material increased compliance costs, additional operating restrictions for our business, and an increase in the cost of the products we produce, which could have a material adverse effect on our financial position, results of operations and liquidity.
+In other jurisdictions, including the United States and South Africa, some pending proposals for climate change legislation would require businesses that emit greenhouse gases to buy emission credits from the government, other businesses or through an auction process.
+While no such requirements applicable to our business have yet been enacted, if any such program were enacted in the future, we may be required to purchase emission credits for greenhouse gas emissions resulting from our operations.
+Although it is not possible at this time to predict what, if any, climate change laws or regulations will be enacted, any new restrictions on greenhouse gas emissions, including a cap-and-trade program or an emissions tax, could result in material increased compliance costs, additional operating restrictions for our business, and an increase in the cost of the products we produce, which could have a material adverse effect on our financial position, results of operations and liquidity.